QMSS-G5072-2020/final_project_Lai_Andrew/README.md

 ## Features

-- This package returns information on backcountry parks in the US.
+- This package returns weather information on backcountry parks in the US.
 Users can find parks by current location or current state.
-Users can also find present or historical data on their requested park.
+Users can also find present or historical weather data on their requested park.

 ## Dependencies